christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 # iter 4999 - cost 0.07717917114496231 - learning rate 5.000000000000001e-05
 ```

-The network has converged.
-To check everything is fine, one might compute the accuracy, a classical metric:
+The network converges.
+To check everything is fine, one might compute the accuracy, a classical metric for classification problems:

 ```python
 accuracy = 0